Introduction to Modeler

 - Dimension members: Discount, Gross_Margin, and so on.

-The Refresh Status timeline shows the status of your refresh jobs.
-When you select a source, you can see the refresh status timeline specific to that job.
+The Data Timeline shows the status of your data import and refresh jobs.
+When you select a source, you can see the timeline specific to that job.

 The status options are the following: